cmc-aau/mfd_danish_vs_global_microbiome_section/README.md

 # mfd_danish_vs_global_microbiome_section
 This is a repo for the Danish vs global microbiome section of the MFD paper.

+## Background
+The Microflora Danica full-length 16S rRNA dataset contains 21.3 million sequences representing 168,938 species-level (98.7%) OTUs.
+Pan-habitat rarefactions of the 16S rRNA sequences indicates that the 16S rRNA data captures Denmark’s dominant species in the investigated habitats.
+The taxonomic diversity measured as the number of species representatives in the Danish habitats under investigation was quantified using rarefaction (interpolation) and prediction (extrapolation) with [Hill numbers of order <em>q</em>](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/13-0133.1).
+Hill numbers, <em><sup>q</sup></em>Δ, differs by the sensitivity to the relative incidence of the species representative OTUs.
+The first three Hill numbers correspond to the species richness (<em>q</em> = 0), the exponential of Shannon entropy (<em>q</em> = 1), and the inverse Simpson concentration (<em>q</em> = 2), with the later two being referred to as Shannon and Simpson diversity.

 The scripts in this repository are part of the [Microflora Danica project](https://github.com/cmc-aau/mfd_wiki/wiki).
 The scripts are used to generate maps of each category of the [MFD Ontology](https://github.com/cmc-aau/mfd_wiki/wiki/Ontology) of both 16S fragments derived from metagenomic sequencing as well as based on FL16S sequences.
 As a continuation of this, the repo contains scripts for mapping to the 10 and 1 km reference grid of Denmark with subsequent spatial thinning.
 The last script uses the 10 km representative set and produces a list of files and read patterns to extract the 16S fragments, to be used in subsequent taxonomic classification.